ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-1-1.md

 Strategic thinking plays a vital role in enhancing critical thinking strategies for planning and executing long-term goals.
 By complementing critical thinking with a long-term perspective, flexibility, goal alignment, and integrated decision-making, strategic thinking empowers individuals to navigate complex challenges, seize opportunities, and achieve sustainable success.
 The remainder of this book will delve further into specific techniques and methodologies to effectively incorporate strategic thinking into critical thinking processes.

-*Suggested reading: "Strategic Thinking: A Step-by-Step Approach to Strategy Formation" by Simon Wootton and Terry Horne.*